forkdelta/nextgen-ui/docs/README.md

   - [`npm run build` fails to minify](#npm-run-build-fails-to-minify)
   - [Moment.js locales are missing](#momentjs-locales-are-missing)
 - [Sending Feedback on `create-react-app` Project](#sending-feedback-on-create-react-app-project)

+## Setting Up for Development
+You will need:
+* Node >= 6
+* npm 5

+1. Check out this repository.
+2. Navigate to the root of the working copy (where `package.json` is).
+3. Run `npm install -g npm && yarn`.
+This will install all necessary dependencies.
+4. Run `yarn start`.
+This will start the development server and open the app in browser.

 ## Updating to New Releases